 The link to the grant application system is at the bottom of the page.

-Who can apply for funding?
+How to apply for funding?

-The application is completed by the project’s Principal Investigator (PI) or by a delegate authorized by the PI.
-The PI is a senior-level researcher supervising the funded postdoc at the academic host organization.
 The postdoc researcher does not necessarily have to be identified at the funding application stage; the postdoc hired with the funds may also be appointed after the application review process.